Attacks on health facilities during the Gaza war: Background

 Israel is alleged to have broken medical neutrality, a war crime under the Geneva Conventions.
 According to Gaza officials, the IDF deliberately targeted ambulances and health facilities with airstrikes.
 In a statement, the Palestine Red Crescent demanded "accountability for this war crime."
 The International Federation of Red Cross and Red Crescent Societies, UNRWA, and Medecins Sans Frontieres (MSF) reported the deaths of their medical personnel.

 The Physicians for Human Rights organization stated that a prominent aspect of the October 7 attacks, was the assault on medical personnel and facilities, during which emergency teams were prevented from reaching the wounded, while some of those attempting to provide care were killed.
 They also stated that the crimes of those who knowingly murdered them must not be diminished.

 The World Health Organization (WHO) reported in December 2023 that there have been 164 attacks against healthcare in Palestine—in the Gaza Strip—since 7 October 2023.
 As a result of those attacks, 198 Palestinian medical staff, 12 members of the Palestinian Civil Defense, and 103 UNRWA staff have been killed.
 At the time of the report, 26 hospitals and 52 healthcare centers in Gaza were out of service, with 55 ambulances damaged.

 The WHO has provided an updated report that states between 7 October 2023 and 19 September 2024, there have been 492 attacks on healthcare in Gaza with 492 individuals killed.
 No hospital in Gaza is fully functioning, only 17 of 36 hospitals are partially functioning and the remaining 19 are out of service.
 In May 2024, The Washington Post reported that only 4 of the 36 hospitals in Gaza have not been damaged by munitions, raided by Israeli forces, or ceased operations.

 Casualties

-So far, 374 medical personnel have been killed in Gaza, and about 120 ambulances have been completely destroyed.
-In Gaza, 12 of 35 hospitals are partially functioning, and 51 of 72 primary medical care facilities are closed.
+As of April 2025, 374 medical personnel had been killed in Gaza, and about 120 ambulances have been completely destroyed.

+In Gaza, as of 9 October 2023, 12 of 35 hospitals were partially functioning, and 51 of 72 primary medical care facilities are closed.